 WordPress plugins can quickly extend your site and make it a better place both for you and the visitors.
-While it is technically possible to have a WordPress site without even one active plugin, the chances are that admins will need at least a few of them to even a start a blog.
+While it is technically possible to have a WordPress site without even one active plugin, the chances are that admins will need at least a few of them to even start a website.
 With time, the need for plugins will keep on increasing.
-That’s why as a new blogger, you just have to know how to install WordPress plugins.
+That’s why as a new webmaster, you just have to know how to install WordPress plugins.

 Just like with everything else, WordPress developers were keen on creating a user-friendly environment.
 So even if the installation of plugins might sound terrifying to someone who meets WordPress for the first time, let us take your fears away.
 Today, we will show you two beginner-friendly methods of installing plugins, and one a little bit more advanced.